firedancer-io/firedancer/book/api/cli.md

     and mounts huge page filesystems for then under a path in the configuration TOML file.
  - `sysctl` Set required kernel parameters.
- - `ethtool` Configures the number of channels on the network device.
+ - `ethtool-channels` Configures the number of channels on the network device.
+ - `ethtool-gro` Disables generic receive offload (GRO) on the network device.

 ::: code-group